President Trump’s simple campaign promise, now reality, includes lots of fine print that is confounding taxpayers and companies this filing season.

 Why This Matters

-The 'No Tax on Overtime' rule, a key campaign promise from President Trump, has taken a complex turn as taxpayers and companies navigate its fine print during this year's filing season.
-This development has significant implications for workers and businesses alike.
-The rule's nuances are sparking confusion and raising questions about its effectiveness.
+The 'No Tax on Overtime' rule, a key campaign promise of President Trump, has taken a complex turn, leaving many taxpayers and businesses confused during this year's filing season.
+This development has significant implications for workers and companies alike, making it a pressing issue for the US economy.
+As tax season unfolds, the intricacies of this rule are coming to light.

 Coverage Snapshot